tmbocheeko/searchable-inputs/README.md

 ## Additional Classes

 `white-arrow`: White dropdown arrow for the input box.
-Added to the input (div with the class `si-searchable-input`.)
+Added to the input.

 `si-centered`: Centers the input element and option list within the parent element.